-What exactly should you write in that thank you letter for interview?
+What exactly should you write in that thank you email after an interview?
 If you’re dusting off your job search skills and find yourself stumped when it comes to choosing the most effective language, you’re in the right place.

-Here’s the thank you letter language I used to land a six-figure job offer:
+Here’s the thank you email language I used to land a six-figure job offer:

 Thank you for meeting with me today to discuss the JOB TITLE role at COMPANY NAME.
 It was a pleasure learning more about you and your vision for the team.
 I know I have the technical skills and team-oriented personality needed to be successful in this position and I look forward to the opportunity to prove myself to you.